Wetherspoons

-J D Wetherspoon plc (branded variously as Wetherspoon or Wetherspoons, and colloquially known as Spoons) is a pub company operating in the United Kingdom and Ireland.
+J D Wetherspoon (branded variously as Wetherspoon or Wetherspoons, and colloquially known as Spoons) is a British pub company operating in the United Kingdom, Isle of Man and Ireland.
 The company was founded in 1979 by Tim Martin and is based in Watford.
-It operates the sub-brand of Lloyds No.1 bars, and around 50 Wetherspoon hotels.
-Wetherspoon is known for converting unconventional premises, such as former cinemas and banks, into pubs.
+It operates the sub-brand of Lloyds No.1 bars, and 56 Wetherspoon hotels.
+Wetherspoon is known for converting unconventional premises, such as former cinemas and banks, into pubs – part of its wider engagement with local history.
 The company is publicly listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.

 History

+Foundation and early years

 Tim Martin opened his first pub in 1979 in Colney Hatch Lane in Muswell Hill, London.
 Many of the other early Wetherspoon pubs were also in the western part of Haringey.
-The name of the business originates from JD, a character in The Dukes of Hazzard, and Wetherspoon, the surname of one of Martin's teachers in New Zealand, who had told him that he would not amount to anything.
+The name of the business originates from JD Hogg, a character in The Dukes of Hazzard, and Wetherspoon, the surname of one of Martin's teachers in New Zealand, who was known to not be able to control his classroom, similar to Martin's first pub, thus the name.

 During the 1990s, Wetherspoons began a policy of routinely closing its smaller or less profitable outlets, often replacing them with larger premises close by.
 In 1998, Wetherspoons introduced the oversized pint glass to promote the "full pint".
 This initiative was withdrawn, supposedly because customers were still asking for top-ups, but arguably because other pub chains did not follow its lead.

 Wetherspoons pioneered non-smoking areas in pubs before the Smoking, Health and Social Care (Scotland) Act 2005, The Smoking (Northern Ireland) Order 2006 and the Health Act 2006 in England and Wales became law in 2006.